Minocrisy/YOGI/README.md

 1. **Chat**: Select a model from the dropdown and start chatting.
 The application supports various AI models for text generation.

-2. **Image Generation**: Choose an image generation model, provide a prompt, and generate images.
+2. **Image Generation**: Choose an image generation model (Hugging Face, DALL-E 3, or Google Gemini), provide a prompt, and generate images.

 3. **Vision Analysis**: Upload an image, select a vision model, and ask questions about the image content.